tarwn/lessthandot-hugo/blogs/content/posts/2011-11-30-how-to-get-information-about-all-databas.md

 ---
 Quite often we want to consolidate query information across all databases (or all user databases).
 When this question is asked in forums, the usual recommendation is to either try running [undocumented sp_MSForEachDB stored procedure][1] or do a loop and use dynamic SQL.
 The example of such stored procedures can be found, for example, [THIRD EXAMPLE &#8211; SPROC to enumerate all objects in databases][2].

-The idea occurred to me last night that while we do need a dynamic SQL to solve this problem, we don&#8217;t really need a loop unless we need a second loop involving looping through all tables.
+The idea occurred to me last night that while we do need a dynamic SQL to solve this problem, we don't really need a loop unless we need a second loop involving looping through all tables.

 ### Table of Contents: